 It’s important to know the exact price of delivery.
 If you don’t cover the costs, your marketing might not make it to your recipients and the sum of everything we’ve already covered will go to waste.

 I wish that was everything, but if you want to create repeat or follow-up campaigns, you’re going to have to go through all of this again.

 Luckily you can reuse assets from your previous campaign, such as graphics and copy, so much of your expenditure comes in the form of time invested.

 Creating a campaign can take hours of your precious time, so this is something you need to consider if you want to keep using direct mail marketing.

 If handled right, direct mail can be an incredibly effective and affordable marketing tool.
-If you want to maximise the potential of your campaign while keeping the costs low, consider trying Scribeless.
+If you want to maximize the potential of your campaign while keeping the costs low, consider trying Scribeless.

-Our handwritten notes service can be used to reach out to potential leads with the personal touch.
-Adding this further level of personalisation can improve response rates by as much as 635%.
+Our handwritten notes service can be used to reach out to potential leads with a personal touch.
+Adding this further level of personalization can improve response rates by as much as 635%.